Why should you train your dog?

 - They address issues that are specific to your home environment.
 Many issues that affect your dog occur in your home and only your home, such as counter surfing, housebreaking, jumping on guests, digging, bolting, begging, or chewing.

 - They address issues that typically are not covered in group classes.
-These are issues such as nipping/mouthing, excessive barking, phobias and fearful behavior, separation anxiety, guarding (food, toys, items), handling, arousal control, aggression, and confidence building.
+These are issues such as nipping/mouthing, excessive barking, phobias and fearful behavior, separation anxiety, resource guarding (food, toys, items), handling, arousal control, aggression, and confidence building.

 - After that, Jen will write a customized training plan.

 - The first lesson typically runs 2 hours; during this time, Jen will review your goals, provide you with important information about dogs and being an owner, and address any questions you have.
 During the second hour, Jen begins to train you and your dog.
 She will work with your dog first before having you demonstrate what you’ve learned.